 The idea behind this camp is to provide an extended event for families to get-to-know other families with similar origins as their own.
 Kids and teens get time with each other.
 Parents get time with other parents, too.

-This will be a “BYO” camp.
+This will be a ďBYOĒ camp.
 Camping families will bring their own food and bedding.
 Additionally, while there will some scheduled events, there will not be a jammed packed age-divided class schedule.
-This is a very different format than the camps that we’ve done in the past.
-It is a do-it-yourself family camp.
+This is a very different format than the camps that we hosted from 2010 through 2012.
+In 2013, we changed the format to a do-it-yourself family camp.
 There will be no camp counselors or other volunteers from the community.
 There will be plenty of time for beach-combing, kite flying, hiking, games, and kicking back in our camp chairs watching the kids hula hoop and play Frisbee.
+There are also teen-specific activities.
 We will ask for campers to volunteer to organize some events.
 If you have an idea for an activity that you would like to lead, let us know.